sunilha/price-of-car/README.md

-# price-of-car
+# price-of-used-car
-What Drives the Price of a Car?
+What drives the price of a used car?

 ## Project Overview
 The goal of this project is to understand what factors make a car more or less expensive.